fojensen/photonfragmentation/README.md

 `f.run()`

-Three files need to made for stitch points of 0.2, 0.3, and 0.4 to be used for systematic errors (comment/uncomment code appropriately).
+Three files need to made for stitch points of 0.2, 0.3, and 0.4 to be used for systematic errors.
+To change these values comment/uncomment lines 127-129.

-This code is able to calculate the fraction the low-deltaphi estimate as well (comment/uncomment code appropriately).
+This code is also able to calculate the fraction the low-deltaphi region used for the QCD estimate.
+Comment/uncomment lines 131-137.

 ### Step 3: